gatolgaj/q-pot/README.md

 ## Usage

-- Type questions like “Help me budget for Japan” or “Show my investment portfolio performance.”
+- Type questions like "Help me budget for Japan" or "Show my investment portfolio performance."
 - Use the Quick Actions or Conversation Starters to trigger common prompts.
 - The assistant will call the right tools (MCP endpoints) under the hood.